QBlockQ/Sky/store-assets/play-store-listing.md

 ✓ Customizable user experience
 ✓ Community-driven environment

-Join QBlock today and be part of a growing community that values privacy, freedom, and genuine connections.
+Join Sky today and be part of a growing community that values privacy, freedom, and genuine connections.

 ## Screenshots Description (8 required)
 1. Home Feed - "Discover trending topics and conversations"